sbb-design-systems/lyne-components/docs/REVIEW.md

 - ⚠️ Is every value from a design token and if not, well documented?
 - Are modern style properties used (e.g. gap, inset, margin-block, padding-inline, etc.)?
 - Are there as little style definitions as possible (e.g. using gap instead of exceptions for last-child, etc.)?
-- Do the css class names follow BEM and have the sbb prefix?
+- Do the CSS class names follow BEM and have the sbb prefix?
 - Does the visual output match the Figma spec (also confirmed with UX)?

 #### Accessibility